 After spending 10 years as a member of the U.S. National Road Cycling Team, Bausch tried track cycling for the first time in 2007 and surprised by winning two national titles on the track that same year.
 Her success on the track continued as she was part of a world record-breaking ride along the way.
 In 2012, Bausch realized her dream of becoming an Olympian by competing on the track at the London Games where she won a silver medal in the team pursuit, a first for the United States.
 Bausch's hard fought journey to the Olympic Games is shared in the documentary film "Personal Gold" (www.personal-gold.com), which follows four underdog women who became America's hope for a cycling medal following the withdraw of Lance Armstrong's teammates from the London Games.
 The film premiered throughout 2015 at international film festivals worldwide and won numerous awards.

-While Bausch has scored major victories on the bike, perhaps her greatest victory came from resurrecting her own life from the depths of severe eating disorders, which threatened to take her life over a decade ago after a promising modeling career in New York City.
+While Bausch has scored major victories on the bike, perhaps her greatest victory came from resurrecting her own life from the depths of severe eating disorders, which threatened to take her life 20 years ago after a promising modeling career in New York City.
 It was during her recovery that she discovered her passion for cycling.
-Bausch's inspiring personal story has been chronicled in the media and she makes herself available to support women and men around the world in their battle to return to healthy eating and living habits.
-Additionally, Bausch serves as a mentor for young women eyeing the professional ranks through the Network for Advancing Athletes and is an executive board member for the Women's Cycling Association.
+Bausch's inspiring personal story has been chronicled in the media and she makes herself available to support women and men around the world in their battle to return to healthy eating and living habits through her free mentorship program.
+In 2012, Bausch was named the National Ambassador for NEDA (The National Eating Disorders Association).
+Additionally, she serves as a mentor for young women eyeing the professional ranks through the Network for Advancing Athletes and is an executive board member for the Women's Cycling Association.

 For more information, contact Rick Scott at Great Scott P.R.oductions